Comparing Vontier (NYSE:VNT) & Badger Meter (NYSE:BMI)

-Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI) are both mid-cap business services companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their institutional ownership, dividends, analyst recommendations, valuation, risk, earnings and profitability.
+Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT) are both mid-cap computer and technology companies, but which is the better investment?
+We will compare the two businesses based on the strength of their dividends, risk, analyst recommendations, profitability, institutional ownership, valuation and earnings.

+This is a breakdown of current ratings and target prices for Badger Meter and Vontier, as provided by MarketBeat.com.

-This table compares Vontier and Badger Meter’s gross revenue, earnings per share and valuation.
+This table compares Badger Meter and Vontier’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue